lucas-kaminski/bento-code-challenge/README.md

 - **Jest**: Testing framework.
 - **GitHub Actions**: CI/CD pipeline.

-## Branch strategy

-This project will use the `main` branch as the production branch and the `develop` branch as the development branch.
-All features will be developed in separate branches, which will be merged into the `develop` branch.
-Those branches will be named according to the task they are implementing.
-For example, the branch for TASK-1 will be named `TASK-1`.

-The `develop` branch will be merged into the `main` branch when all tasks are completed and the project is ready for production.
-The `main` branch will be used for deployment.

-## Environment variables

-For the environment variables necessary to run the project, please refer to the `.env.template` file.
-Copy this file to `.env` and fill in the necessary values.

-Will be necessary to get two variables from the Bento website, the step-by-step to retrieve them is described in the [TASK-1 file](./TASK-1.md).

-For connecting to the Firestore database, you will need to create a Firebase project and download the service account key JSON file, then set the enviroment variable `GOOGLE_APPLICATION_CREDENTIALS` to the path of this file.
-If necessary, check the [Firebase documentation](https://firebase.google.com/docs/admin/setup#initialize-sdk) for more details on how to set up the Firebase Admin SDK.

 ## Dependencies

 - `@nestjs/axios`, `axios`: HTTP client for external API requests.